meredoschi/Italia-COVID-19/README.md

 ##### Protezione-Civile-Dataset

 The COVID-19 case information is from the [Dipartimento della Protezione Civile](http://www.protezionecivile.gov.it).

-Using appropriate git commands (since I've included it as a git submodule), it should be possible to check if there were updates to the DPC CSV files.

-In which case may I suggest that you ran the notebooks again, to see the latest results in your local environment.

 For questions or further information regarding the DPC project repository, kindly refer to: [https://github.com/pcm-dpc/COVID-19](https://github.com/pcm-dpc/COVID-19)